Economics

 Print This Course

-ECON 434 Mathematical Economics
+ECON 404 Seminar in Mathematical Economics

 Content: Mathematical models of economic behavior.
 Mathematics of microeconomic theory and macroeconomic theory, economic optimization, equilibrium and disequilibrium analysis, probability models, growth theory, dynamic economic modeling.
+Sophomore standing required.

 Prerequisites: ECON 103, MATH 105, PSY 200, or MATH 255; ECON 301 or ECON 302; MATH 131.